CasperDev/vz-dis-dos/doc/source/Chapter1/thefloppydisk.rst

 * Use only floppy disks with a reinforcement ring around the drive shaft.
 This prevents premature wear on the drive hole due to crooked pinching on the cone.
 * Before inserting the disk, center it by hand as best you can in the case.
-* Before writing anything to an initialized floppy disk, test it with the DIR command.
+* Before writing anything to an initialized floppy disk, test it with the :option:`DIR` command.
-* After reinitialization, remove the diskette, reinsert it and also test with the DIR command.
+* After reinitialization, remove the diskette, reinsert it and also test with the :option:`DIR` command.

 If, despite this, the Drive keeps trying to reposition the head during a read process (you can hear this from the slightly louder clicking noises), open the locking lever